aarnphm/aarnphm.github.io/content/_index.md

 While I can't give you a tour of the garden, here are some of the links you can start exploring:

-- [Every so slightly blank canvas](/dump): Collection of thoughts that I jot down!
+- [Somewhat of a painted canvas](/dump): Scattered recollection of notes and dreams or whatnot.
-- [Exploration easel](dump/Projects.md): List of projects I have built throughout the year!
+- [Exploration easel](/dump/Projects.md): List of projects I have built throughout the year!
-- [The anti-procastination toolkit](/books): List of books I have read and currently reading!
+- [The second shelf](/books): books I have read, currently reading, or to be read in near future.